Types of Bonuses Under Life Insurance Policy

 Compound Reversionary Bonus

 When the previous year’s bonus adds up to the sum assured and the next year’s bonus is computed on this consolidated amount; it is referred to as compound reversionary bonus.
 The calculation is based on compound interest.
-However, since it is reversionary in nature, the bonus is payable upon maturity or death of the policyholder as above.
+However, since it is reversionary in nature, the bonus is payable upon maturity or the death of the policyholder as above.

 Cash Bonus